 It is not impossible to believe that Saira and Shiv would fall in love at first sight.
 The two are equally silly and narcissistic.
 Before leaving for work every day, Saira looks at herself in the mirror and says, “Aren’t you a bomb!”
 Shiv is similarly in love with his own chiselled body.

 Destiny brings them together, sparing other men and women from the horror of having to date (or worse, marry) either of them.

 The villain in this story of love is a high-profile liquor baron who falls in love with Saira.
 He believes that she was his lover from 800 years ago.
 Given all the free booze he must down every day, this doesn’t come across as nonsensical.

 In a flashback, we see Shiv as a warrior, and Saira as the Sahiba, the princess of a rival clan.
 Zach (Jim Sarbh) is a prince named Kabir.
 Kabir and Sahiba grew up together, practicing sword fighting.
+And naturally, becoming lovers.